 Virginie shared the history of Strasbourg, from it’s early Roman founding, to the years under French rule, then back to German rule, then back to France, then back to Germany.
 “Since 1944, after WWII, Strasbourg became French again,” said Virginie.

 Our tour began in the Public Square where a food market with local purveyors is held each Wednesday.
 The climate is like the Mediterranean — that’s why there are wonderful fruits and vegetables.
 (Virginie told us that the Christmas market is here each December.
 So go book your river cruise now for next month.
 Maybe I’ll go with you!)

-(Note: If you cannot view the video click here: “36 Hours in Strasbourg – The New York Times.)
+(If you cannot view the video click here: “36 Hours in Strasbourg – The New York Times.)

-We sampled sweet Mirabelles, tiny yellow plums, which were in season.
+For our first taste of Strasbourg food, we sampled sweet Mirabelles, tiny yellow plums, which were in season.
 We bought some authentic Alsace pretzels for consuming at lunch.
 We tried Kougelhopf, a traditional Alsace bread from the organic bakery Kristof Boulangerie.
 “It’s like a brioche but round like the sun,” said Virginie.
 “Kougelhopf is eaten on Sunday mornings.
 It takes a long time to bake and must rise twice.
 You can’t keep this bread for more than a few days,”

 Next, we strolled the cobblestone streets to Christian patisseries and chocolate shop.
 We sat down in the back of the tearoom for our tasting of Fromage Blanc ice cream made with French cheeses, Mirabelle sorbet, followed by a selection of handmade chocolates.
 The first chocolate was made with cinnamon, the second was made with Chinese tea, and the third was a chocolate robed orange rind.
 Pure joy!